-- Operation of the facility is 7:00am 6:00pm Monday to Friday; - Drop off and pick up to take place within the on-grade car park; - Development proposal is for a facility capable of holding 96 children at any one time, with the following breakdown: - o 16 x 0-2-year-old; - o 20 x 2-3-year-old; and - o 60 x 3-5-year-old - No amplified speaker system for music or the like is proposed to be utilised in any of the outdoor spaces.
+- Operation of the facility is 7:00am 6:00pm Monday to Friday; - Drop off and pick up to take place within the on-grade car park; - Development proposal is for a facility capable of holding 96 children at any one time, with the following breakdown: - 16 x 0-2-year-old; - \circ 20 x 2-3-year-old; and - 60 x 3-5-year-old - No amplified speaker system for music or the like is proposed to be utilised in any of the outdoor spaces. - No centre events except for typical childcare centre operation are to be undertaken.